Condition for the generation of the secret key in a BB84 like quantum key distribution protocol: Analysis of various symmetric QCMs

 Eve keeps the single-qubit state with herself and it is described by the density operator $\rho_{E}'$, which is given by

 The overlapping between two density matrices $\rho_E$ and $\rho_E'$ can be described as \cite{muller_2023}

-where $\lambda_i$ is the $i^{th}$ eigenvalue of the product of density matrices $\rho_E$ and $\rho_E'$. \\ Therefore, the fidelity between Eve's output states $\rho_E$ and $\rho_E'$ when she uses WZ QCM is given by (See Appendix A.1 for calculations (\ref{wz_fid_a1}))
+where $\lambda_i$ is the $i^{th}$ eigenvalue of the product of density matrices $\rho_E$ and $\rho_E'$. \\ Therefore, the fidelity between Eve's output states $\rho_E$ and $\rho_E'$ when she uses WZ QCM is given by (See Appendix B.1 for calculations (\ref{wz_fid_a1}))

 It can be observed that $F_{WZ}(\rho_E,\rho_E')$ only depends upon Alice's secret state parameter $\alpha^2$.
 It is interesting to note here that $F_{WZ}(\rho_E,\rho_E')$ displays a symmetric behavior when $\alpha^2$ is lying in the interval $(0,0.5)$ and $(0.5,1)$.
 Therefore, we will only consider the values of $\alpha^2 \in (0,0.5)$.
 Further, we can find the values of $\alpha^2$, for which the lower bound $R_{lb}>0$ is satisfied i.e., the key distribution protocol is successfully completed with $R>0$.
 To achieve this, we have analyzed the values of $\alpha^2$ and found that when $\alpha^2\in (0.293,0.456)$, the fidelity $F_{WZ}(\rho_E,\rho_E')\in (0.8281,0.9922)$.
 With the help of the range of $F_{WZ}(\rho_E,\rho_E')$, we find the corresponding range of $\delta_z$ for which $R_{lb}>0$.
 This is depicted in fig \ref{fig_2}.